alecramsay/ushouse/docs/process.md

 Then I analyze the election results programmatically:

-* I compute the "unearned" seats by election and pivot the results by state (pivot-by-state.csv).
+* I compute the "unearned" seats by election and pivot the results by state (pivot-by-state.csv), using the analyze_elections.py script.

 ## Step 5 - Analyze the elections in Excel